10 minutes to… OGGM-shop as a data provider for your worksflows#

 Method 2: aggregated per grid point#

-There are so many points that much of the information obtained by OGGM is interpolated and therefore not biring much new information to a statistical model.
+There are so many points that much of the information obtained by OGGM is interpolated and is therefore not bringing much new information to a statistical model.
 A way to deal with this is to aggregate all the measurement points per grid point and to average them.
 Let’s do this:

 # Conversion does not preserve ints